WebexCommunity/WebexPythonSDK/docs/index.rst

 * Interact with the Webex Teams APIs in an interactive Python session

-* Quickly create code that enables you get something done in Spark
+* Quickly create code that enables you get something done in Webex Teams

-* Leverage the API wrapper to cleanly add Spark functionality to your project without having to write the boilerplate code for working with the Spark APIs
+* Leverage the API wrapper to cleanly add Webex Teams functionality to your project without having to write the boilerplate code for working with the Webex Teams APIs

 To *dive in* and see how webexteamssdk makes your life better, check out the :ref:`Quickstart`!